syntasso/kratix-docs/docs/_partials/_install-promise.md

 example   Resource requested
 ```

-Eventually (it can take a couple of minutes), a new Jenkins should spin up on your `worker` cluster.
+Eventually (it can take a couple of minutes), a new Jenkins should spin up on your `worker` Destination cluster.
 You can verify this by running the following command:

 <p>Verify the Jenkins was created on the worker cluster<br />
 <sub>(This may take a few minutes so <code>--watch</code> will watch the command.
 Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop watching)</sub>